Here is last month’s quiz again along with the answer:

 Do we, by any chance, have a quiz?

 I guess so.
 They don’t pay me to play records here, oddly enough.
-Come to think of it, they don’t pay me at all!
+Come to think of it, they don’t pay me to do anything!
 I’m going to have to ask Dr. B for a raise!

 Who’s the patient this month?

-That’s a good question, Shana; because I have failed to come up with a fictitious name!
+That’s a good question, Shana; because I have failed to come up with a fictitious name for her!
 Do you want to try?
-Anymore dorm names you haven’t used yet?
+Anymore dorm names we haven’t used yet?

 Fine!
 So, this is the case of Berks Hall!
 So, Miss Hall is 40 years old.
 She came to me complaining of some sort of virus and I told her to fill out the questionnaire, here it is: